Community Work

 Tree Streets Community Builder

-When we moved to the Tree Streets, I wanted to be part of a vital and engaged neighborhood, where people knew each other, passed tomatoes over the fence, and looked after one another’s pets and kids.
-In fact, the neighborhood IS like that, but as President of the Tree Street’s South Side Neighborhood Organization (SNO) for almost 4 years (2010-2014), my appreciation for what it takes to maintain that culture has deepened.
-Keeping neighborhoods connected and engaged takes watchdogs for zoning, maintenance needs, and graffiti.
+When we moved to the Tree Streets, I wanted to be part of an engaged neighborhood, where people passed tomatoes over the fence and looked after one another’s pets and kids.
+As President of the Tree Street’s South Side Neighborhood Organization (SNO) for 4 years (2010-2014), my appreciation for what it takes to maintain that culture has deepened.
+Keeping neighborhoods connected and engaged takes watchdogs for zoning, traffic, and maintenance.
 It takes history buffs to connect us with our past.
 It takes volunteers for Fourth of July parades or block parties.
 It takes evening walks around the block, stopping to exchange news with our neighbors.
+As a neighborhood leader I helped develop seven Little Free Libraries, which are still in use, as well as the first community-developed street mural in Johnson City.

 Jodi (on left) at one of the seven Little Free Library locations.